Explore chemistry this summer!

 Calvin's department of chemistry and biochemistry day camp program, "Chem Camps," feature demonstrations and hands-on experiments designed to teach introductory chemical concepts using fun and entertaining methods.
 Chem Camps tackles sophisticated topics—like acids and bases, fat analysis of foods, and reactivity of metals—in a fun and intellectually challenging way.
 This isn't your regular science class; students should be ready to test, move, shake, drop, throw, challenge, and grow through these Chem Camp activities!
 Questions? firstname.lastname@example.org

 This program is designed for students who are entering the 6th, 7th, or 8th grade this upcoming school year.
-Students work under the leadership and direction of current university professors and other experienced teachers and staff as they learn about the wonders of the world of chemistry.
+Students work under the leadership and direction of a university professor and experienced high school chemistry teachers and staff as they learn about the wonders of the world of chemistry.
 Learning chemistry through participating in interactive, hands-on experiments while making new friendships with other chemistry lovers is an excellent way to spend time this summer.
 Participants can expect lots of excitement during these great camps!

 Spaces are filling quickly for all sessions of the Chem Camps program!
 If you find that all spaces have been filled at the time of your interest, you are welcome to reach out to request addition to the "Waitlist".
 If an opening in a "Chem Camp" session becomes available, we will be sure to contact you with further information about participation (based upon a "first come, first served" order).

 Get a glimpse of Chem Camps!

 - Phone: (616) 526-6493